openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/04-04-accessing-the-application/assignment.md

 `Step 2b:` Click on the Open URL icon as shown in the figure above.

-Clicking the icon will open a new tab in your browser that displays a blog web site page as shown in the figure below.
+Clicking the icon will open a new tab in your browser that displays a blog website page, as shown in the figure below.

 ![Blog Web Site](../assets/blog-web-page.png)

-This web site is driven by the Python application you built from the source code in GitHub and deployed using the OpenShift web console.
+This website is driven by the Python application you built from the source code in GitHub and deployed using the OpenShift web console.

 # Congratulations!